-While the full consideration of the way these notions relate to CTI will be considered in later posts, it should be clear that, for Sunzi, the very notion of war is premised on intelligence – or rather, the very notion of CS is premised on CTI.
-To even attempt to engage in war (or CS) without intelligence is to willingly make yourself dumb, deaf, and blind, while placing yourself squarely in the path of existential danger.
+While the full consideration of the way these notions relate to CTI will be considered in later posts, it should be clear that, for Sunzi, the very notion of war is premised on intelligence – or rather, the very notion of InfoSec is premised on CTI.
+To even attempt to engage in war (analog or digital) without intelligence, is to willingly make yourself dumb, deaf, and blind, while placing yourself squarely in the path of existential danger.
 In essence, failing to couple these two concepts is to disqualify yourself from any meaningful sense of acting in the security field.
 While you may have the title, it reflects nothing of reality.

 With the chapter-by-chapter analysis of the Art of War complete, we will next turn to a brief outline summary, as an overview of its lessons.
 Following that, we will turn our attention to CTI; considering the state of the field, and considering the implications of the preceding lessons.

 Lao, Tzu.
 “Tao-Te-Ching.”
 1963.
 Translated by Wing-tsit Chan.
 In Masters of Chinese Political Thought; from the Beginnings to the Han Dynasty., edited by Sebastian De Grazia.
 New York: Viking Press, 1973.
 Pp. 261-2.